Paris Tour Guide – Part II

 - Transportation in Paris

-This part of the series will cover the attractions in Paris.
+This part of the series will cover the places to visit and Tourist attractions in Paris.
 First six attractions were covered in the 1st part of the Paris Tour Guide series.
 If you missed it then quickly take a look at it here.

 7. Go crazy in love with Disneyland